Arizona Bowl: Media coverage

 The Arizona Bowl would have a "digitally-focused" broadcasting strategy, according to organizers, who announced that the website Campus Insiders (a joint venture of IMG College and Silver Chalice) would hold online streaming rights to the game as its "primary digital media partner".
 Campus Insiders, in turn, partnered with 120 Sports (a digital sports network that is a joint venture of Silver Chalice, MLB Advanced Media, and Time Inc.) to provide interactive in-game content, as well as pre-game, halftime, and post-game shows for the webcast.

 Pressure built for the bowl to be traditionally televised, however, and soon, the bowl organizers capitulated and found a television partner.
 Rights to the 2015 and 2016 games were held by Sinclair Broadcast Group's American Sports Network; the telecasts were syndicated to local broadcast television stations and regional sports networks.

 On April 18, 2017, it was announced that CBS Sports Network had acquired rights to the Arizona Bowl under a "multi-year" deal; Campus Insiders (which merged with ASN to form the new Stadium network) is no longer involved in the broadcast.

 For its 2020 edition, the game was promoted to the main CBS network, as the Sun Bowl (which is typically aired by the network) was cancelled due to COVID-19-related complications.

-With Barstool Sports' sponsorship of the game, the game returned to a digital broadcast via Barstool's platforms; the broadcasts featured analysis from Barstool founder David Portnoy and Dan "Big Cat" Katz of Barstool Sports' podcast Pardon My Take.
+With Barstool Sports' sponsorship of the game, the game returned to a digital broadcast via Barstool's platforms; the broadcasts featured analysis from Barstool founder Dave Portnoy and Dan "Big Cat" Katz of Barstool Sports' podcast Pardon My Take.
+Caleb Pressley and Adam Ferrone (Rone) were the sideline reporters for the game.
 In 2023, the game returned to broadcast television via a sublicensing agreement with The CW, who simulcast the Barstool-produced telecast.
 In May 2024, CW Sports renewed its rights to the game for 2024.